dmbarbour/glas/docs/GlasDesign.md

 ### Dicts

-tag, select, delete, union, keys
+tag, find, erase, union, keys

 One goal here is to simplify elimination of tag-select pairs.